siddhivinayak-sk/k8s-network/readme.md

 a. istio installed in istio-system namespace including Jaeger, Kiyali, Zipkin \
 b. istio-ingress namespace created for ingress traffic (gateway, destinationrule, serviceentry) \
-c. by default, all outbound traffic are allowed in istio but it can be blocked and egress gateway can be configured to control the outbound traffic.
+c. by default, all outbound traffic are allowed (`outboundTrafficPolicy.mode: ALLOW_ANY`) in istio but it can be blocked and egress gateway can be configured to control the outbound traffic.
 To do this, edit istio-system (namespace wehre istio installed) -> istio configMap and add below: \
 ```
     outboundTrafficPolicy:
       mode: REGISTRY_ONLY